Chapter 4

 It's 2012, I think it's summer?
 Fall?
 I only remember being in t-shirts and one team member not having electricity in their apartment, and they showed up late to a team meeting where we were introduced to...
 The Team Psychic.
 Which, to be honest is a weird moniker for this new individual, as the team leader had professed to be psychic on so many levels it made them seem like a Marvel character.
 They'd actively stated that they were "training" two of us as well, myself being one trainee, in how to uSe oUr AbiLitIeS.
 I hate to even say that, it feels...off.
 Fake.
 Pseudo.
 This is after the leader spent a year not so much training myself and this other team member, as expressing the psychic things they experienced and went through constantly and how perilous it was to be able to do and see and feel the things they did.
 Then, without so much as a warning or a vote on the matter, they brought to the group a new member to be THE psychic medium.

 Previous members were trial based, usually they felt it out for a night or two and then committed where they could, and there were discussions on who seemed to fit well and who didn't.
 This person was on the team right then and there, and so was their entire faith-based spiritual system.
 It makes no sense on it's head or right side up.
 Consistency was not always reliable on this team.
-I think I've expressed that in these chapters before, but I state it again because these stories become difficult to articulate due of that all-over-the-placeness I experienced.
+I think I've expressed that in these chapters before, but I state it again because these stories become difficult to relate due to that all-over-the-placeness I experienced.

 So in the parlor of an historic building sits the team and I, early evening.
 In the arrangement of chairs, I was across from a friend named Rick who held a lot of the same reservations about the direction of the team at that time that I did.
 We'd only had so few conversations in the past couple months about how the "science-based/healthily skeptical" team was turning more toward what members felt or interpreted in investigations through their various abilities.
 Suddenly everyone was psychic.
-(I've skipped a few memories and key people so far, but maybe in future chapters I'll write them as well, just because they're unbelievably strange too.)

 As the new psychic came in and sat down, they did so with a briefcase of paperwork they proceeded to have on hand and started passing packets around as they introduced themselves.
 This psychic medium was a Spiritualist, and you have use Google so you can look up what that is if you don't know, but it comes with the belief that spirits, or Spirit, is deceased people, consciously existing after death and able to communicate with living people.
-"Everyone is psychic", but some are trained, tuned in, and therefore the "chosen one/special person" trope can very easily be present in these personalities.
+"Everyone is psychic", but some are trained, tuned in, and therefore the "chosen one/special person" trope can be possible in these personalities.
 This person went through what I'd consider a prepared monologue on Spiritualism and what they could bring to the table as a psychic on a team of paranormal investigators.
 Then the clincher happened.
 The butt-puckering "oh shit" moment - if anyone besides myself and Rick were paying attention, of course.

 Rick asked, "So do you believe everything we experience in the paranormal is dead people?"
 And without missing a beat, the psychic medium replied, "Yes."